Reba McEntire: Musical styles and legacy

+Commercial performance and industry impact

+Reba McEntire has sold more than 75 million records worldwide, making her one of the best-selling female country artists in history.
+In the United States, multiple albums have been certified platinum or multi-platinum by the Recording Industry Association of America (RIAA).

+Her highest-selling album remains For My Broken Heart (1991), which has been certified four-times platinum by the RIAA.
+Other multi-platinum releases include Rumor Has It (1990), Read My Mind (1994), and Reba: Duets (2007).

+Across four decades, McEntire achieved number-one albums on Billboard's Top Country Albums chart in the 1980s, 1990s, 2000s, and 2010s, reflecting sustained commercial success.

 Personal life

 McEntire is a Christian, and she has stated that her faith in God has helped her immensely throughout her life.

 Two of her siblings have also had careers in the music industry.
 Her brother Pake dabbled in the country music industry in the late 1980s, but returned to Oklahoma after a brief stint.
 He owns and operates a 1,000 acre ranch near Coalgate, Oklahoma, and continues to rodeo.
-Her sister Susie McEntire-Eaton (Martha Susan "Susie" McEntire-Eaton, formerly Luchsinger) is a successful Christian music singer, who travels the country with her husband, speaking and performing.
+Her sister Susie McEntire-Eaton (Martha Susan "Susie" McEntire-Eaton, formerly Luchsinger) is a successful Christian music singer who travels the country with her husband, speaking and performing.
 She also has an older sister, Alice Foran, a retired social worker who resides in Lane, Oklahoma.
-Her niece Calamity McEntire is the associate head coach for the University of Illinois women's basketball team.
+Her niece Calamity McEntire is the associate head coach of the University of Illinois women's basketball team.